 When it comes to helping your mental health, BetterHelp undoubtedly offers good value for money.

-BetterHelp pricing is extremely competitive when compared to in-person therapy, as well as online therapy platforms such as Talkspace.
+BetterHelp pricing is extremely competitive when compared to in-person therapy, as well as online therapy platforms.

-When it comes to headline costs of BetterHelp and Talkspace, BetterHelp pricing is excellent value, especially if you want live sessions.
-Even with it not being covered by most insurance companies in the US, you will often pay BetterHelp less than you would with Talkspace, provided you want to have a regular live session with a therapist.
+BetterHelp pricing is excellent value, especially if you want live sessions.
+Even with it not being covered by most insurance companies in the US, you will often pay BetterHelp less than other online therapy providers.